sarabara1/floorp-tab-stack-improvements/README.md

 **stacktab-close-confirm.uc.js** - Adds a dialog when closing a stack or group if it contains multiple tabs just like windows if "Ask before closing multiple tabs" is enabled in your settings.

 **stacktab-overflow-scroll-speed.uc.js** - Scrolling overflowed tabs within a stack was frustratingly slow.
-This script makes it smoother and faster, similar to global tabs.
-It's not 1:1 but still a major improvement.
-WIP.
+This script makes scrolling behave like the global tabs.

+**stacktab-drag-edge-scroll.uc.js** - Allows stack area to auto-scroll while dragging tabs to the edge.
+Also adds continuous scroll while holding left click on the arrows.

 # Optional

 **stacktab-newtab-expand-animation.uc.js** - Adds the opening animation to stack tabs.
 Purely cosmetic but adds missing polish.